 After a slow and arduous drive to the institute, I sat on a spartan bed in a cold quiet room on the sixth floor of the seven-story facility built into the side of the mountain.
 This would be my home for the next several weeks.
 No TV.
 No books (except my assigned readings).
 No phone.
 I was in a world where the staff spoke Hindi, and I was reduced to communicating with gestures.
 Tourists and particularly Americans were rarely seen in this part of India.

 My teacher told me of an old man from the south who wanted to visit the Mountain Institute who claimed to be a true yogi.
 In terms of the old man’s wisdom and skills in the yoga discipline, however, there could be no doubt.
 I had never met a healthier man with so much energy and zest for life.
 The old man was at least seventy, but he jumped and ran like a twenty year old.
-I smiled, with a deep understanding, when the yogi told me that he had traveled the long distance just to work with me; he had had a vision five years prior that a student would arrive at this exact time and that it would be his mission to guide me.
+I smiled, with a deep understanding, when the yogi told me that he had traveled the long distance just to work with me; he had had a vision seven years prior that a student would arrive at this exact time and that it would be his mission to guide me.
 While working with this yogi, I studied Ayurveda, learning how to cleanse my body from the inside-out, how to quiet my mind, and how to cook and eat to help my emotions and energy stay in balance.
 I was learning to heal myself and to let my true self come to life.

 During this intense yoga training and spiritual self-examination, I found an inner peace (feeling my light within pulsate with pure loving energy).
 I came to know myself again, and what I wanted to do when I returned to the States was clear.
 I wanted to combine my love of yoga with my talents as a teacher.
 Through my own self-examination, I discovered that I had spent a lifetime denying who I was, and now I see the real me.
 And it is my life’s purpose to help others let their inner light shine.